Rachael Boast: Biography

-Boast published her first poetry collection, Sidereal, in 2011, her second collection, Pilgrim's Flower, in 2013 and her third collection, Void Studies, in 2016.
+Boast published her first poetry collection, Sidereal, in 2011, her second collection, Pilgrim's Flower, in 2013, her third collection, Void Studies, in 2016, and her fourth, Hotel Raphael, in 2021.
 Her work was published by Picador Books.
 Boast's poetry has appeared in literary magazines, including Archipelago, New Statesman and The Yellow Nib.
 Her work has also appeared in the anthologies Stolen Weather (Castle House Press), The Captain’s Tower: Seventy Poets Celebrate Bob Dylan at Seventy (Seren), and Addicted to Brightness (Long Lunch Press).

+She was elected a Fellow of the Royal Society of Literature in 2022.

 Boast spends her time in both Scotland and the West Country.